bagder/uncurled/intro.md

 # Introduction

-I have started, lead and maintained many projects over several decades, out of which the most known one is probably [the cURL project](https://curl.se) I founded and have been leading since 1998.
+I have started, led and maintained many projects over several decades, out of which the most known one is probably [the cURL project](https://curl.se) I founded and have been leading since 1998.
 I have contributed to and participated in many more projects and I have of course used and kept myself